YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 $VIEW("JNLFILE", region) returns the journal file name.
 If no journal filename has been established it returns a null string.
 Otherwise it is a fully translated filename.

 $VIEW("REGION", expr) where expr evaluates to a gvn, returns the name of the region associated with the named gvn.
-This parameter may be used in conjuction with the above two parameters (JNLACTIVE & JNLFILE), to get journaling status in a configuration-independent manner.
+This parameter may be used in conjuction with the above two parameters (JNLACTIVE & JNLFILE), to get the journaling status in a configuration-independent manner.

 $VIEW("JNLTRANSACTION") returns the difference between the number of ZTSTARTs that have been issued and the number of ZTCOMMITs.
 If no fenced transaction is in progress, then a zero (0) is returned.
 This serves an analogous function to $TLEVEL for transactions that use TSTART and TCOMMIT.